fpipita/esm-middleware/README.md

 ### CommonJS support

-At the moment, `commonjs` modules are also supported but only the default export is made available to consumers (e.g. the value assigned to `module.exports`, similar to how `--experimental-modules` works in Node).
+At the moment, `commonjs` modules are also supported but only the default export is made available to consumers (e.g. the value assigned to `module.exports`).

 If a commonjs module has multiple named exports, you'll have to access them as properties of the default export, e.g.: